755452800/DACs_Screening_for_CO2RR_using_ML/README.md

 conda env create -f environment.yml
 ```

-4. Check the source data and code, and run the scripts to reproduce the results.
+4. Check the source data and codes, and run the scripts to reproduce the results.

 ## How to cite